 So, where do you start?

 Enrolling in a top-rated professional engineering exam prep course is your best bet to pass the first time around.
-You should consider a number of factors when looking for the best review site.
+But how does one know which PE exam prep courses are stellar, which PE courses are subpar, and which is the ultimate Civil PE review?

 Ultimately, you want to look for something that best suits your learning process and schedule.
 With that in mind, these are the five best sites offering the top PE review courses today: